frgmt0/pocket-cli/README.md

 - **Snippet Management**: Save, search, and reuse code snippets that would otherwise be destined for digital oblivion
 - **Semantic Search**: Find snippets using natural language queries, because remembering exact variable names from six months ago is unrealistic
 - **Backpacks**: Organize snippets into collections, like folders but with a more adventurous name
-- **Version Control**: Built-in Git-like version control system that won't make you question your career choices
 - **Workflows**: Chain commands together for automation, because typing the same sequence repeatedly is soul-crushing
 - **Cards**: Extend functionality with plugins, for when the base features aren't quite enough
 - **Shell Integration**: